Admission for the January 2025 academic session is ongoing Apply Now!

 • Apply orthonormal bases and the Gram-Schmidt process effectively, making them adept at handling various mathematical problems and real-world applications.

-Introduction to Electric Circuits and Electronics (Elective) 2
+Introduction to Electric Circuits and Electronics2

 • Understand D.C. and A.C. circuits, analyse complex circuits using Kirchhoff’s Laws and circuit theorems.